18' Escargot

 With a calculated weight of around 750 lbs, the Escargot is not a heavy burden for towing.
 It’ll draw admiring stares whether on the road or on the water.

-The 16 pages of drawings include basic in-structions, dimensions, details, the layout of pieces on each of the 23 pieces of plywood, and the L’Ark supplement.
+Plans for the Escargot canal boat include 16 pages of drawings with basic instructions, dimensions, details, the layout of pieces on each of the 23 pieces of plywood, and the L’Ark supplement.
+Construction is considered “simple box-like” marine ply construction for the advanced amateur.
+Please note: page J which shows plywood needed omits the 1/2″ ply for the aft deck shown on page E.

-The storage space on this Escargot was used to add a wood-burning stove to ward of the cold of off-0season boating.
+The storage space on this Escargot was used to add a wood-burning stove to ward of the cold of off-season boating.

 The catwalk added to the cabin roof proved to be a popular perch aboard this Escargot.
 The bow often allows stepping ashore with dry feet, though in this case , with very muddy boots.